It makes sense to protect your biggest investment.

 The largest financial investment most people will ever make is their home.
 Termite damage in Florida is estimated at over $500 million annually.
 It makes sense to have termite protection.
 Termites can invade without any visible signs and all types homes are vulnerable, whether CBS, wood or concrete.
 Our preventative and corrective treatments can safeguard your home against costly repairs from both subterranean termites and drywood termites.

 Our service personnel are highly trained and we have over 30 years of experience ridding homes of these destructive invaders.
-If termite presence is confirmed, we will help you determine the best course of action to treat your home and eliminate the problem.
+If termite presence is confirmed, we will help you determine the best course of treatment for your home to eliminate the problem and provide ongoing termite protection.

 Subterranean Termite Control

 Subterranean termites are the most widespread and persistent termite found in Florida.
 At Patrick Exterminating, we have utilized the Sentricon Colony Elimination System since 1995 to prevent termite intrusion.
 This proven baiting and monitoring system offers year-round termite protection and is the only termite prevention product to earn the Presidential Green Chemistry Award for environmental safety.
 We monitor each Sentricon bait station on a regular basis to determine if there is termite activity around your home.
-These stations are designed to detect and destroy the colony.
+These stations are designed to detect and destroy the colony, effectively creating a permanent termite barrier around your home.

 For customers who require a liquid treatment, Patrick Exterminating is an authorized Termidor applicator.
 Liquid barriers have been utilized by the pest control industry since the beginning of the industry and we recognize it as an effective option if requested, or if the situation demands.
 Termidor is the top choice among liquid termite treatments and we are highly experienced in its application.